Dorian-rx/cc-classification-huggingface/README.md

 # Hugging Face - Sentiment Analysis
 > Made as a side-project during the third year of the CY TECH Engineer Path
+> Developped in September 2021.
+Edited in January 2021.

 <br>